In progress:

 Completed:

-François Castonguay (Ph.D. candidate, ARE, 2021, member): Economic epidemiology; Natural resource and environmental economics.
+François Castonguay (Ph.D., ARE, 2021, member) Public Health Analytics and Modeling Fellow at the Centers for Disease Control & Prevention.
+Economic epidemiology; Natural resource and environmental economics.

-Pierce Donovan (ARE, 2020, chair) Visiting Assistant Professor, Department of Economics at Colgate University: Pierce collaborates with me on shadow value viability.
+Pierce Donovan (Ph.D., ARE, 2020, chair) Assistant Professor, Department of Economics, Connecticut College.
+Pierce collaborated with me on shadow value viability.
 His focus includes environmental and natural resource economics, structural econometrics, and development economics.
 He works on developing new techniques to solve dynamic optimization problems with joint probabilistic constraints.

 Amanda Lindsay (ARE, 2019, collaborator) Assistant Professor, Luther College.
 Amanda collaborated with me on a 2016 JEBO paper on Harnessing enforcement leverage at the border to minimize biological risk from international live species trade.
 In her job market paper she employed an interdisciplinary approach to evaluate the local economic and biological implications of marine policies in rural Indonesia.
 Her analysis illustrates to what extent these policies can achieve sustainable development objectives.